GMSDaniil/ZMQ-WordCount/README.md

 Compilation
 -----------
 Compile the distributor and worker programs using gcc.
+You need to have ZeroMQ libraries installed.
 For example:

     cmake -B build -DCMAKE_BUILD_TYPE=Debug
     make -C build